-Alicia Ricketts, a 28-year-long employee with The Larson Group, says women shouldn’t be intimidated by a male-dominated business.
+Alicia Ricketts, a longtime employee with The Larson Group, says women shouldn’t be intimidated by a male-dominated business.

-From starting in the Parts Department in January 1989 to answering phones, Alicia has worked her way up the ladder and is now one of the longest employed women within the organization.
-In fact, she owns what she does every day.
+From starting in the Parts Department in January 1989 to answering phones, Alicia has worked her way up the ladder and is now one of the longest-employed women within the organization.

 “When I started, we didn’t have e-mails.
 We had a fax machine.
 It was the old-style where it printed off on that thermal paper.
 Like, it was a roll of paper and it printed off on these big honkin’ rolls,” Alicia chuckled.